-We made a little detour to the Café Einstein Stammhaus.
+We took a little detour to the Café Einstein Stammhaus.
 The Einstein brand is ubiquitous in Berlin.
 It tries to embody the typical European café experience, but I honestly don’t like it.
 The breakfast is dry, the coffee barely drinkable.
-It used to be the glamorous place to be of the golden twenties.
+It used to be the glamorous place to be of the golden 20s.

-Unfortunately, those days have gone by – destroyed by the Nazis.
 At Café Einstein, the first of the Einstein chain, nostalgia reigns.
-Still, from a spatial point of view, the Stammhaus on Kurfürstenstraße is worth a visit: an Italian Renaissance building style is rarely seen in Berlin.
+Still, from an architectural point of view, the Stammhaus on Kurfürstenstraße is worth a visit: an Italian Renaissance building style is rarely seen in Berlin.
 It survived the war untouched.

 On Nollendorfplatz, we actually – and officially – enter Schöneberg territory.
 I haven’t been very exact so far, as Potsdamer Straße is still officially in the Mitte district of Tiergarten.
 But the political borders seem vague, anyway.

 Here, in the middle of Berlin, is the extremely gay heart of the city.
 Schöneberg is Berlins traditional gay neighborhood, full of sex-shops and sex-clubs.
 We were pretty intrigued by the intense variety of fetish products.
 And although we’re no prudes, it does feel a little uncomfortable seeing massive plastic shlongs draped across many store windows.